j-blue-arz/labyrinth/glossary.md

 #### action
 A shifting action or a move action.
-#### door
-A maze card's potential paths to its surrounding cards.
-The door positions are a defining characteristic of a maze card.
-Together with its rotation, they result in certain out paths.
 #### computer player
 An artificial player, who plays the game by finding shift actions and move actions according to the rules.
 #### game board
 The set of all maze cards placed in a two-dimensional matrix of size 7x7
+#### insert location
+A location outside of the board adjacent to a shift location.
+The web-client places interactable panels on these locations.
+They trigger a shift using the corresponding shift location.
 #### leftover maze card
 The single maze card which is not situated on the game board, but remains available for a shift.
 #### maze card
 The cards or tiles the game board consists of.
-There are different types of maze cards, defined by the layout of their doors.
+There are different types of maze cards, defined by the layout of their out paths.
 Maze cards have a rotation, which cannot be changed once it is placed on the board.
 #### move action, moves
 Place the player's piece to a maze card connected in the current maze card by pathways.